pensjonatus/flash-fiction/blog/that-orifice.md

 ---
-title: 'That Orifice'
+title: That Orifice
 date: '2012-09-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Jack's wife was standing over him, the smoking gun still in her hand.
 The roar